 We had a young female student give us the tour.
 She actually was quite knowledgeable and told us detail about the Medici coat of arms (left).
 The Medici family has always been associated with balls.
 Six of them to be exact.
 Their family emblem, five red balls and one blue, on a gold shield, decorate numerous buildings all over Florence and Tuscany-any palazzo, church, or monument to which the Medici had connections or that was financed using Medici money.
-Considering that at their prime the family had its fingers in virtually every pie in Florence, it is not surprising that half the buildings in the city seem to display the symbol.
+Considering that in their prime the family had its fingers in virtually every pie in Florence, it is not surprising that half the buildings in the city seem to display the symbol.

 The picture (below) shows where Cosmo 1 and his wife are buried, beneath the gold grate in front of the altar.

 For more information about San Lorenzo